Search

 The British

-The Royal Navy bore the burden of hunting down Maximilian von Spee’s German East Asia Cruiser Squadron, and that means that the British have more ships in Cruiser Warfare than anyone else.
+The Royal Navy bore the burden of hunting down Maximilian von Spee’s German East Asia Cruiser Squadron, and that means that the British have more ships in Far Side of the World than anyone else.
 While there are a handful of modern ships, like the powerful battle cruiser Princess Royal, most British ships are rather elderly and unsuited for the North Sea theater: pre-dreadnought battleships, armored cruisers and the unsung workhorses of trade protection, the vast collection of elderly protected cruisers that patrolled the world’s oceans.

-Three small, elderly cruisers that appeared on small, square pieces in the first edition have been upgraded to the beautiful long pieces with top-down drawings.
+Three small, elderly cruisers that appeared on small, square pieces in the old Cruiser Warfare have been upgraded to the beautiful long pieces with top-down drawings.
 Many of the other British ships (mostly armored and protected cruisers) have had their ratings revised to bring them in line with more recent Great War at Sea games.

 And all of the artwork is new.
 The Royal Navy deserved no less.